alli-hosseini/sample/README.md

-# In This model we tried to implement a Hexagunal architecture
+# In This model we tried to implement a Hexagunal architecture with Python

 At first I need to mention that this is a part of company's project and I was wroter, so I removed some logics and configs.